top of page

 Both personally and professionally, individuals cannot avoid Big Change.
 But as with most change, alignment to the big picture will facilitate more rapid acceptance and accelerate us towards getting done what needs to be done.
 Individual flexibility, resilience, and a global perspective are no longer just desirable traits; they're essential tools for modern life.

-For all the other changes we're implementing Big Change means we need to incorporate sustainability, equity, equality, responsible use of technology and compassion in meaningful ways that makes the small changes compatible with these major global forces.
+For all the other changes we're implementing, Big Change means we need to incorporate sustainability, equity, equality, responsible use of technology and compassion in meaningful ways that make the small changes compatible with these major global forces.
 Big Change produces other changes, creating a domino effect that shapes our world and influences how we adapt.

 As always, the question is not about whether change will come; it's about who will be the emerging leaders that navigate their people through the change when it gets here.